cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-golang-app-with-cloudentity-oauth-server.md

 Cloudentity authorization platform completely supports the [RFC8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens.

-As you might already be aware Cloudentity platform is compliant to the latest emerging OAuth specifications and can support in modernizing the application architectures with latest open standards and specfications support.
+As you might already be aware Cloudentity platform is compliant to the latest emerging OAuth specifications and can support in modernizing application architectures with latest open standards and specfications support.
 We will take you down the path of understanding use cases that can be addressed using mTLS specification, code samples in various language on how to integrate and utilize the latest specification in your new architecture patterns.

-In this specific article , we will be creating a Go application and calling a resource server protecting a resource with mTLS bound accessToken.
+In this specific article , we will be creating a Go application and access a protected resource with an mTLS bound accessToken.
 We will be using the Cloudentity Authorization Platform for our authorization server.
 We will also be using the [Cloudentity ACP OpenAPI Go Client](https://github.com/cloudentity/acp-client-go).

 ### Prerequisites